 Located in the Ultimate Playground zone, Carnival Mardi Gras’ 600-foot ropes course is the longest in Carnival’s fleet.

 This thrilling ropes course features two levels: one for beginners and the other for guests seeking a major adrenaline rush.

 Unlike some other cruise ship ropes courses you may have been on, the Mardi Gras ropes course has a zip line that takes riders out over the ocean with nothing but the water below.
 It’s a thrill!

 Once you’ve done this free ropes course, you’ll likely want to do it again and again.

-A wide range of classes are available from sushi-making to cake workshops.
-A limited number of classes are held each week – sometimes two or three per day – for groups of 18 or less.
+A wide range of classes are available, from sushi-making to cake workshops.
+Classes are held each week – sometimes two or three per day – for groups of 18 or less.

-There’s also an evening workshop class that includes making (and eating) a delicious dinner that could include Carnival’s famous Warm Chocolate Melting Cake.
+There’s also an evening workshop class that includes making a delicious dinner that includes Carnival’s famous Warm Chocolate Melting Cake.

-Carnival’s Seaday Brunch is very popular with guests, so we decided to avoid standing in line by using the HUB app.
-Our table was ready in about ten minutes and while we were waiting, we used the HUB app to check out the menu.
+Carnival’s Seaday Brunch is popular among guests, so we avoided standing in line using the HUB app.
+Our table was ready in about ten minutes, and while we were waiting, we used the HUB app to check out the menu.